hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ## Starting with the shell

 Let's look at what is inside the data folder and explore further.
-First instead of clicking on the folder name to open it and look at its contents, we have to change the folder we are in.
+First, instead of clicking on the folder name to open it and look at its contents, we have to change the folder we are in.
 When working with any programming tools, **folders are called directories**.
 We will be using folder and directory interchangeably moving forward.

 To look inside the `unix_lesson` directory, we need to change which directory we are *in*.
 To do this we can use the `cd` command, which stands for "change directory".